software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > -- The Product Owner

+After some discussion the Scrum Team came up with the following user stories:

 1. As an anonymous user I want to register an account so that I can manage my personal reading recommendations
 2. As an anonymous user I want to sign in so that I can manage my personal reading recommendations
 3. As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations

+The order of the user stories represent the priotity provided by the Product Owner.
+That is, this should be the order of the user stories in the Product Backlog.
+The Developers should also implement the user stories in this order.

 For the _first user story_, the Developers came up with the following tasks: